nokia-eda/terraform-provider-fabrics-v1alpha1/docs/data-sources/fabric_list.md

 - `import_policy` (List of String) Reference to a Policy, when left empty or not specified the Fabric will automatically generate a policy for the specified protocols.
 - `keychain` (String) Keychain to be used for authentication when overlay protocol is IBGP, ignored otherwise
 - `rr_client_node_selector` (List of String) Label selector used to select Toponodes to configure as DefaultRouteReflectorClients, these are typically Leaf or Borderleaf nodes.
 Used on conjunction with rrNodeSelector in order to configure the DefaultBGPPeers for both the DefaultRouteReflectors and DefaultRouteReflectorClients.
-- `rr_ipaddresses` (List of String) List of route reflector IP addresses not provisioned by this instance of a Fabric resource.
+- `rr_ip_addresses` (List of String) List of route reflector IP addresses not provisioned by this instance of a Fabric resource.
 Used with rrClientNodeSelector to configure the DefaultBGPPeers on the selected nodes to peer the list of external route reflector IPs.
 - `rr_node_selector` (List of String) Label selector used to select Toponodes to configure as DefaultRouteReflectors, these are typically Spine, Superspine or Borderleaf nodes.
 Used on conjunction with rrClientNodeSelector in order to configure the DefaultBGPPeers for both the DefaultRouteReflectors and DefaultRouteReflectorClients.
 - `timers` (Attributes) Timer configurations (see [below for nested schema](#nestedatt--items--spec--overlay_protocol--bgp--timers))